polytypic/f-omega-mu/README.md

 # Fωμ type checker &mdash; [![Build Status](https://travis-ci.org/polytypic/f-omega-mu.svg?branch=main)](https://travis-ci.org/polytypic/f-omega-mu)

-A type checker for Fωμ _restricted to non-nested datatypes_.
+A type checker for Fωμ _restricted to non-nested types_.

-This is a generalized version of the type system for Fωμ\*, that is Fωμ _restricted to first-order recursive types_ of kind `*`, described in the article
+This is basically a generalization of the type system for Fωμ\*, that is Fωμ _restricted to first-order recursive types_ of kind `*`, described in the article